 Enabling automated patch deployment for Windows devices

-Navigate to the Management > Patches page and open the Installation settings tab of the page.
+Navigate to the Management > Patches page and open the Installation settings tab.

-On that page, you can enable the automated patching of your Windows devices.
+Here you can enable the automated patching of your Windows devices.
+If needed, you can also exclude or include some products and vendors with custom installation rules.

-While enabling the patch management, you’ll notice that Miradore offers you a possibility to define separate patch installation settings for a pilot group.
-It is highly recommended to take advantage of this option to minimize the possible problems caused by patches.
+You can define separate patch installation settings for a pilot group with Miradore.
+It is highly recommended to take advantage of this option to minimize the possible problems.
 See the description of the pilot group settings from the table below.

 |Patch installation settings for devices in pilot group|